-Unbeaten Constitution Hill returns at Grand National
+Bravemansgame prevented from running at Aintree

 - Racecards and latest results

+Lucinda Russell saddles Gold Cup faller Ahoy Senor, who will be ridden by champion jockey Brian Hughes in the absence of his injured regular partner Derek Fox.

+Unbeaten champion hurdler Constitution Hill will seek a seventh consecutive victory when he lines up in the following Aintree Hurdle.

-Constitution Hill, the mount of Nico de Boinville, races over a longer trip of more than two and a half miles before a possible switch to steeplechasing next season.
+The mount of Nico de Boinville, races over a longer trip of more than two and a half miles before a possible switch to steeplechasing next season.

 He has won his previous races by a total of 86 lengths and has been described as "the horse of a generation".